AAAI2024 Global Competition on Math Problem Solving and Reasoning

 Data & Task Description

-Furthermore, the TAL-SAQ7K-CN dataset covers mathematical knowledge from elementary school, middle school, and high school levels, while the TAL-SAQ6K-EN dataset only includes mathematical knowledge from the elementary school level.
+Specifically, the TAL-SAQ7K-CN dataset covers mathematical knowledge from elementary school, middle school, and high school levels, while the TAL-SAQ6K-EN dataset only includes mathematical knowledge from the elementary school level.

 Evaluation Task

-The prediction task for this competition is for the large model to generate the intermediate reasoning steps and the final answer for a given math problem.
+The prediction task is using LLMs to generate the intermediate reasoning steps and the final answer for math problems.
+When submitting the results, the participants are asked to submit all the predicted results of all the math problems in either track 1 or track 2.
 We will compare the model’s predicted answers with the ground truth answers and use accuracy to determine the ranking in the competition.
+Accuracy is the sole evaluation metric for ranking in this competition.

 Data Files

-• ”dataset_version”: The identifier of the dataset version, identification of the source dataset version from which TAL-SCQ5K-EN/TAL-SCQ5K-CN has been created.
+• “dataset_version”: The identifier of the source dataset version.

 • “queId”: The identifier of the global ID for the question.